jhnns/popular-javascript-projects/README.md

 ## HTTP Cache

 In order to save some requests, all responses are infinitly cached inside the `.http-cache` folder.
+Failed requests are not cached.

 Just delete this folder if you want to avoid stale data.
 You can delete all cached responses for a specific URL by using the [`removeFromHttpCache`](#removefromhttpcache) script.

 ## License